notboring/google-analytics-plugin/README.md

 * A Cordova 3.0+ project for iOS, Android, browser (PWA), Windows Phone 8 and/or Windows 10 (UWP)
 * A Mobile App property through the Google Analytics Admin Console
 * (Android) Google Play Services SDK installed via [Android SDK Manager](https://developer.android.com/sdk/installing/adding-packages.html)

+# Changes compared to the official version by Dan Wilson

+Apples Advertisment ID references have been removed.
+This is to work around Apple's iTunes Connect detecting the usage of the Advertisment
+ID by reference not actual usage.
+DO NOT USE THIS IF YOU NEED THE ADVERTISMENT ID!

 # Installing